UnionInternationalCheminsdeFer/OSDM/common-data-structures.md

 ### ServiceLevel

-The service level data provide additional information (e.g. text) in the offline data exchange in case the reservation API IRS90918-1 is used.
+The service level data provide additional information (e.g. text) in the offline data exchange in case the reservation API of *IRS 90918-1* is used.

 Description of a service level.
 The service level defines a specific product on a train which can have a price (e.g. Double places with shower, …).
 It is more specific than just the classic travel class.

-The available service levels are defined in IRS 90918-1 element 308 (Service level code).
-The data indicate the service class that needs to be booked in case the reservation is not an IRT and parameters needed for reservation via the 90918-1 interface.
+The available service levels are defined in *IRS 90918-1* element 308 (Service level code).
+The data indicate the service class that needs to be booked in case the reservation is not an IRT and parameters needed for reservation via the *IRS 90918-1* interface.

 Some service levels might require a mandatory reservation.